ptsteadman/notebook/stories/summer-of-entropy.md

 For the first time, Chris recognized in Justine a certain flatness, a flatness that he was starting to see in a lot of his peers.
 It was a rapid onset of entropy, an unravelling of the fantasy world of youth.
-Shit was getting real.
+Shit getting real.
 Chris was making $120,000 a year, and he still felt like a loser half the time.
 How did Elkie feel?
 Her app development 'company': brutal.